My cozy winter blankets in overlay mosaic crochet

 Winter Wonderland Round up

-Winter Wonderland – My colours Part 1
+Winter Wonderland Mosaic – My colours Part 1

-I used Stylecraft Special DK in White, Silver, Grey, Graphite and Lipstick.
-Although the pattern has now been fully tested, I am unfortunately still working on my blanket.
-Therefore, I am not yet able to give any details about my total yarn consumption.
-I will keep you updated as soon as possible.
+Although the pattern has now been fully tested, I’m unfortunately still working on my own version.
+So I can’t give any details on the total amount of yarn required just yet.
+I’ll keep you updated as soon as possible.

 I hope you will enjoy this pattern as much as I did.
-My colours for part 2 and 3 will follow in a few days.

-More posts about Winter Wonderland:
+More posts in the Winter Wonderland series:

-Winter Wonderland
+Winter Wonderland Mosaic

 Winter Wonderland – My colours part 2